 Recommended # of PLUs

 This course is designed to provide a general introductory understanding of anxiety and the impact it has on children and teens.
-This is the initial course in a series of courses that will provide educators and other school professionals with skills for supporting students with anxiety across the tiers in a school setting.
+This course equips educators and other school professionals with skills to support students with anxiety across the tiers in a school setting.
 This introductory course is foundational for educators to understand the basics of anxiety.
 Subsequent course(s) will provide evidence-based interventions that can be utilized with students in the classroom.

 • Recognize what anxiety is and the physiology of anxiety

-• Understand the relationship among thoughts, feelings and behavior
+• Identify the relationship among thoughts, feelings, and behavior

-• Understand factors that impact and maintain anxiety (e.g., environment, influence of COVID-19 pandemic)
+• Identify factors that impact and maintain anxiety (e.g., environment, influence of COVID-19 pandemic)

 Intended Audiences

-K-12 Educators, Administrators (of particular importance to Deans/Assistant Principals in charge of discipline), Registered School Nurses, Related Service Providers
+• Administrators (of particular importance to Deans/Assistant Principals in charge of discipline)

 Course Type